ExtraHop/code-examples/README.md

 For more information, see [Create a device group through the REST API](https://docs.extrahop.com/current/rest-create-device-group/).

+### deploy-kubernetes-daemon

+This directory contains files that configure a Kubernetes DaemonSet that forwards packets from pods to the ExtraHop system.

+For more information, see [Configure packet forwarding for Kubernetes pods](https://docs.extrahop.com/current/configure-rpcap-kubernetes).

 ### extract-device-list

 This Python script extracts the device list, including all device metadata, and writes the list to a CSV file.